graemev/einksysstat/einksysstat.config.md

 	temperature from the videocore.
 Using a path (e.g. in /sys) uses the Linux version of temperature.
 Use the tool eink-find-devices(.sh) to help find the correct paths.
-There could be multiple and you can choose (one in each verb)
+There could be multiple and you can choose (one in each verb) if the temperature is higher than the limit, text will be in red.

 **THROTTLE**
 :   Diplays the throttled status of the Pi.
 The simplest case is 00000000 which is normal.